idokatzav/Logical-Expression/README.md

 ```bash
 ant run
 ```
+## Using the classes
-3. Use the Expressions created and the methods.
+Use the Expressions created and the methods.